smranjanmishra/DecisionDeck/README.md

 1. Build the React application: `cd client && npm run build`
 2. Deploy the build folder to your hosting service

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License.

-## 🆘 Support

-For support and questions, please open an issue in the repository.

----

 **DecisionDeck** - Making voting accessible, secure, and real-time.